maratai/craftery/fiber_arts/fiber_arts_book_masterlist.md

 - Bunka Fashion Series Garment Design Textbook. #1 *Fundamentals of Garment Design*, #2 *Skirts and Pants*, #3 *Blouses and Dresses*, #4 *Jackets and Vests*, #5 *Coats abnd Capes*.
 - Abigail Patner Glassenberg. *Stuffed Animals: From Concept to Construction*.
 - Vick Roling Hines. *How to Make Your Own Lightweight Camping and Hiking Gear*.
 Great overview with patterns; note that there have been further developments in appropriate available *fabrics and materials* since this was published in 1981.
+- Korea Craft and Design Foundation (Ministry of Culture, Sports and Tourism). *Chimseon: Korean Traditional Sewing*.
+The text is in English (Hangeul terminology is romanized).
 - Jan Saunders Maresh. *Sewing for Dummies*, 3rd ed.
 - John Marshall. *Make Your Own Japanese Clothes: Patterns and Ideas for Modern Wear*.
 - Kate Mathews. *Quick and Easy Vests and Jackets: Creative Fashions to Sew*.